 However, if you are setting up an entire composition to work from, I suggest using a neutral color background that will not distract the viewer from the focal point.
 Or, if you are going for something colorful, think if the background color plays well with/enhances the object(s) placed upon it?
 Think about color combination and contrast when selecting objects.
 Perhaps it's time to bring out our Color Wheels?

-Once you start doing your own photo shoots it's in your best interest to keep your references organized.
-In the past I have photographed some objects that I have yet to paint and if I hadn't made the point to organize them in folders, I probably wouldn't be able to find the images when I finally want to use them!
-I like to name my folders according to the subject type: Portraits, Food, Buildings/City, Animals, etc. Naming each folder with the date of the shoot could also be useful.
+Once you start doing your own photo shoots it's in your best interest to keep your reference photo library organized.
+Even if you don't end up using the photos in the next few months, you could create art or studies with them in the future.
+I like to name my folders according to the subject type: Portraits, Still Life, Cityscapes, Indoor Scenery, Landscapes, Animals, etc. Naming each folder with the date of the shoot could also be useful.

-10. You don't necessarily need a fancy camera.
-You CAN use your phone.
+10. You don't necessarily need a fancy camera

 Most phones have excellent cameras now-a-days.
 Just make sure you have your brightness and resolution to the max.
 Also, clean your lens before you start.
 And, remember, always avoid using flash.
 Flash is the worst.